Virtual Try-On for Fashion Ecommerce: Try Before You Buy

 And if building one feels overwhelming?
 Let tools like Glance AI do the heavy lifting, so you can focus on what really matters: wearing clothes that make you feel good, confident, and completely yourself, every single day.

-A capsule wardrobe is a curated collection of versatile, timeless clothing pieces designed to mix and match easily, reducing clutter and simplifying daily dressing.
+A capsule wardrobe is a small, intentional collection of versatile clothing pieces that mix and match easily, allowing you to create multiple outfits from fewer items.

 2. How many clothes should be in a capsule wardrobe?

-Most capsule wardrobes range between 20 to 40 items, depending on your lifestyle, season, and personal preferences.
+Most capsule wardrobes include between 20 and 40 core items, depending on lifestyle, climate, and daily routines.

-3. Can capsule wardrobes work for men and women?
+3. Does a capsule wardrobe work for both men and women?

-4. What are some popular capsule wardrobe formulas?
+4. What are the most popular capsule wardrobe methods?

-6. How can I transition my capsule wardrobe through the seasons?
+6. How do you transition a capsule wardrobe between seasons?

-7. Can technology help with building a capsule wardrobe?
+7. Can an intelligent shopping agent help with building a capsule wardrobe?